Yankee Station: Yankee Station continues the fight

-During the two periods of sustained air operations against North Vietnam (March 2, 1965, to October 31, 1968, and March 30, 1972, to December 29, 1972) there were normally three carriers on the line, each conducting air operations for twelve hours, then off for twelve hours.
+During the two periods of sustained air operations against North Vietnam (2 March 1965 to 31 October 1968, and 30 March 1972 to 29 December 1972) there were normally three carriers on the line, each conducting air operations for twelve hours, then off for twelve hours.
 One of the carriers would operate in Vietnam territorial waters from noon to midnight, another from midnight to noon, and one during daylight hours, which gave 24-hour coverage plus additional effort during daylight hours, when sorties were most effective.
 However at the end of May, 1972, six carriers were for a short period of time on the line at Yankee Station conducting Linebacker and Linebacker II strikes.

 The first aircraft carrier at Yankee Station was Kitty Hawk, which was ordered there in April 1964 for the Yankee Team missions.
 Kitty Hawk was joined by Ticonderoga in May and Constellation in June, two months prior to the Gulf of Tonkin Resolution.
-Ticonderoga and Constellation launched the first bombing missions from Yankee Station on August 5, 1964.
+Ticonderoga and Constellation launched the first bombing missions from Yankee Station on 5 August 1964.
 Constellation was also the last carrier conducting operations at Yankee Station on August 15, 1973.
 USS Forrestal suffered a major accident while at Yankee Station when a series of fires and explosions on her deck killed 134 men and injured another 161.

-A corresponding Dixie Station in the South China Sea off the Mekong Delta was a single carrier point for conducting strikes within South Vietnam from May 15, 1965, to August 3, 1966.
+A corresponding Dixie Station in the South China Sea off the Mekong Delta was a single carrier point for conducting strikes within South Vietnam from 15 May 1965 to 3 August 1966.